GoogleCloudPlatform/cloud-logging-data-source-plugin/README.md

 2. Open the [Credentials](https://console.developers.google.com/apis/credentials) page in the Google API Console.
 3. Click **Create Credentials** then click **Service account**.
 4. On the Create service account page, enter the Service account details.
-5. On the `Create service account` page, fill in the `Service account details` and then click `Create`
+5. On the `Create service account` page, fill in the `Service account details` and then click `Create and Continue`
-6. On the `Service account permissions` page, don't add a role to the service account.
-Just click `Continue`
+6. On the `Grant this service account access to project` section, select the `Logs Viewer` role under `Logging` to the service account.
+Click `Done`
+7. In the next step, click the service account you just created.
+Under the `Keys` tabl and select `Add key` and `Create new key`
-7. In the next step, click `Create Key`.
-Choose key type `JSON` and click `Create`.
+8. Choose key type `JSON` and click `Create`.
 A JSON key file will be created and downloaded to your computer
-8. Note your `service account email` ex) *@*.iam.gserviceaccount.com
-9. Grant the service account `logging viewer` role.

 ### Grafana Configuration